 In a survey of 235 construction companies, 59% used software for running bids and 52% worked from a pre-approved list of contractors.
 What’s more, 18% of bidders said incomplete information about a project stopped them from making a bid.
 As a result, these contractors are missing out on winning new jobs and making it on those companies’ go-to vendor lists.

 We looked at over a dozen construction bid sites for this review and chose the best based on the number of opportunities available, ease of use, bidding and tracking tools, price, and more.
 Here are our top picks.

 Established in 2001, BidClerk merged with three other online construction data and bid management companies to become ConstructConnect in 2016.
-The company is not accredited with the Better Business Bureau (BBB) but does enjoy an A+ rating with the organization.
 We chose it as the best overall due to its vast network of thousands of architects, engineers, general contractors, municipalities, and governmental agencies.

 BidClerk is a construction bidding website with over 400,000 projects added each year and 1.1 million active contacts.
 It features projects from all over the U.S. and Canada, the ability to search by project location, detailed project summaries, and contact information for key decision-makers.

 BidClerk’s powerful search features allow users to sort by specific criteria and metrics, create filters and tags, and get alerts on new projects sent to their inbox.
 The website also makes it easy to search project plans and documents by keyword and trade code; search for owners, engineers, and decision-makers on every project; and view contact cards with LinkedIn details.

 BidClerk offers a mobile-friendly interface for users on the go or on the job site.
 Users can also share projects, sync upcoming project events to their favorite calendars, and use built-in analytics tools to instantly spot opportunities within their niche and market.